jbcoe/value_types/DRAFT.md

 _[Note: This constructor does not require that `is_move_constructible_v<T>` is `true` --end note]_

-22. _Mandates_: T is a complete type.
+22. _[Note 1: The use of this function may require that `T` be a complete type dependent on behavour of the allocator. — end note]_

 ```c++
 constexpr indirect(allocator_arg_t, const Allocator& alloc, indirect&& other)